 If I Am Going to Wear Gloves What Should I Wear and How Do I Train?

 The key here, like usual, is in the way you train.
-If you feel you need to wear gloves then you need to rain with them.
-Stand in front of a mirror and practice using the gloves or taking them off.
+If you feel you need to wear gloves during the winter months, then you need to train with them.
+Stand in front of a mirror and practice dry firing while using the gloves, or taking them off.
 Do it in slow motion several times before acting quickly.
 Use your training weapon to prevent accidents.